Looking for information about your firm's panel status?

 my firm’s membership of the

-Clydesdale Bank conveyancing panel was revoked but was reinstated on appeal, do I need to include these details on my application for CQS accreditation?
+Clydesdale Bank conveyancing panel was terminated but was reinstated on appeal, do I need to disclose these details on my CQS application?

 It would be advisable to supply details of the date of removal, information on the reason for